brunnels/talos-cluster/README.md

 > [!IMPORTANT]
 > The [config.sample.yaml](./config.sample.yaml) file contains config that are **vital** to the template process.

-1. Generate the `config.yaml` from the [config.sample.yaml](./config.sample.yaml) configuration file.
+1. Generate the `config.yaml` from the [config.sample.yaml](./config.sample.yaml) configuration file:

    📍 _If the below command fails `mise` is either not install or configured incorrectly._